 Guided tours of the museum are back on!
 Monday to Friday at 11am and 3pm!

-Tours are free of charge and must be booked in advance at our Maison de Parc in Fedrun on 02 40 91 68 68 or online at the park's website: www.parc-naturel-briere.com.
+Tours are free of charge, but must be booked in advance at the Maison de Parc in Fedrun on 02 40 91 68 68 or online at the park's website: www.parc-naturel-briere.com.

 In the 19th century, bridal wreaths became fashionable in a way that was anything but short-lived: orange blossoms, symbols of innocence and virginity, made from wax, replaced natural flowers.
 Workshops were set up all over France, including in Saint-Joachim, in the heart of the Brière region.
 The first Brière workshop dates back to the early 1890s.
 In 1906, no fewer than 138 workers were making and assembling wax flowers in Saint-Joachim.
 But even a long-lasting fad eventually gave way to something new: from the 1930s onwards, activity declined, small workshops closed down, and by the 1950s there were no longer any orange blossom wax factories in the Brière region...
 The Maison de la Mariée tells this unsuspected story, through objects, photos, filmed accounts, wreaths and bridal bouquets, some of which date back to the end of the 19th century.